Lowell High School (San Francisco): 1853–1893

-1894-1962
+1894–1962

-In 1894, because the name Boys' High School was not in accord with the growing number of girls taking its college-preparatory classes, the school was renamed to honor the distinguished poet James Russell Lowell, chiefly through the efforts of Pelham W. Ames, a member of the school board and an admirer of Lowell.
+In 1894, because the name Boys' High School was not in accord with the growing number of girls taking its college-preparatory classes, the school was renamed to honor the distinguished poet James Russell Lowell, chiefly through the efforts of Pelham W. Ames, a member of the school board.

 The school relocated in January 1913 to an entire block on Hayes Street between Ashbury and Masonic.
-Lowell remained there for 50 years and established its position as the city's college preparatory high school.
+Lowell remained there for 50 years as the city's college preparatory high school.
 In 1952, the school sought a new location near Lake Merced and moved there (its present address) in 1962.

 1963 and after

-Until 1988 the Lowell mascot was the Indian.
+Until 1988, the Lowell mascot was the Indian.
 In 1988, School Superintendent Ramon Cortines ordered that the name be changed to something less offensive.
+Lowell was selected as one of the 44 San Francisco Unified School District (SFUSD) schools considered for renaming in 2020.
+The school's selection, by a committee formed by the San Francisco Board of Education, was due to James Russell Lowell's documented racist views.
+Opponents have said that evidence for Lowell's anti-war beliefs and abolitionist views far outweigh the negatives, citing his lasting influence on Martin Luther King Jr. and within the NAACP.